 Ladenburg’s National Conference in Washington, DC served as host to 21 college students this past August.
 The students in this year’s program represented 20 different universities including John Hopkins, UConn, Syracuse and Roger Williams.
 Forty percent were the children or grandchildren of affiliated financial professionals who were able to share valuable insights about the industry with their peers.
 All the students were juniors or seniors majoring in a field of business such as Finance, Economics or Business Administration.
 About half the group were on the path to becoming a financial professional while the remainder were interested to learn more about the profession.

-The agenda for this Link to the Future program included a foundational session covering regulation, licensing, common terminology and an in-depth look at five key roles in the financial services industry: financial advisor, advisor support, wholesaler, investment banking, corporate finance, and broker-dealer executive.
+The agenda for this Link to the Future program included a foundational session covering regulation, licensing, common terminology and an in-depth look at five key roles in the financial services industry: financial consultant, support staff, wholesaler, investment banking, corporate finance, and broker-dealer executive.
 A panel representing these areas shed light on the diversity of roles available to students who are still exploring their career options.
-Ted Talks from four advisors with distinct business models helped students grasp the concept of being an independent business owner and the decisions involved in running an advisory practice.
-The students particularly enjoyed the open discussion with the advisors, using their time to gain perspective on the day-to-day functions of being an advisor and garnering best practices for getting started.
-Finally, students were introduced to technology and how it is impacting the advice industry in innovative ways.
+Ted Talks from four financial professionals with distinct business models helped students grasp the concept of being an independent business owner and the decisions involved in running an advisory practice.
+The students particularly enjoyed the open discussion, using their time to gain perspective on the day-to-day functions and garnering best practices for getting started.
+Finally, students were introduced to technology and how it is impacting thefinancial industry in innovative ways.
 This topic sparked immediate interest and lots of questions from the students who had not fully considered this concept.

 The future looks bright!